-- In hostile work environments, when employees report psychologically abusive behavior to proper workplace authorities, those authorities ignore their complaints.
+- In toxic work environments, when employees report psychologically abusive behavior to the proper workplace authorities, those authorities willfully ignore the complaints.
 Employers are not liable for psychologically abusive behavior, nor do many want to be.
 The employer misleads the unsuspecting employee to believe they have a legitimate complaint process to remedy the problem.

 - The employer fails to alter the employee's work environment.
 The employer doesn’t remove the stressor.
 The emboldened bully continues to harass and abuse the target without consequence or deterrent.
 The complaint process is unnecessarily prolonged.

 - The unsuspecting employee voluntarily leaves, dies, or is fired, succumbing to the silent killer stress of the work environment.
 There is significant physical, mental, and emotional injury as well as severe economic harm.
 Game over.
 The bully wins.
 Her perceived competition is gone.
 The employer wins.
 Their perceived threat of liability is gone.
 The unsuspecting employee had done nothing to provoke either.

 - Trauma upon trauma.
 When the employee realizes the institutional duplicity and complicity of tampering with their health and livelihood, forcing them off the payroll to avoid liability, trauma upon trauma occurs.